-Increasing emergencies brings a growing demand for humanitarians with expertise in Child Protection in Humanitarian Action (CPHA) and, by delivering this training, we aim to increase the pool of experts available to deploy in this sector.
+Increasing emergencies brings a growing demand for humanitarians with expertise in Child Protection in Humanitarian Action (CPHA), by delivering this training we aim to increase the pool of experts available to deploy in this sector.

 This course is held annually, with the previous course held in March 2019.
-The next course will likely be held in March 2020.
-This is subject to change, although the course is highly likely to be held in March 2020.
+The next course will be held in March 2020.

 If you require this course to be tailored for your organisation, please visit Customised Training page for more information.

 The number of people affected by humanitarian crises globally almost doubled over the past decade.
 Increasing emergencies brings a growing demand for humanitarians with expertise in Child Protection in Humanitarian Action (CPHA) and, by delivering this training, we aim to increase the pool of experts who will be highly skilled and trained to deploy in this sector.

 - Improve their understanding of risk factors that make children vulnerable in emergencies

 - Develop knowledge of best practices in prevention, preparedness and response to protecting children in emergencies

 - Be able to apply their skills to protect children

 - Understand the minimum standards for protecting children in humanitarian settings